New Division for Leading Industrial Flooring Firm

 - Mission-critical applications

-"Surface Team Six comprises the best of the best, award-winning professionals, achieving extremely high precision and consistency levels on short notice," Greenblatt said.
-"Each member of this one-of-a-kind team of elite industrial flooring specialists has over 20 years of boots-on-the-ground experience in the industry.
+"Surface Team Six comprises the best of the best, award-winning professionals, achieving high precision and consistency levels on short notice," Greenblatt said.
+"Each member of this team of elite industrial flooring specialists has over 20 years' experience in the industry.
 They all understand the importance of meeting FDA, USDA, OSHA, and ANSI standards and are all fully TWIC© certified (Transportation Worker Identification Credential).
-When you have an urgent need for a highly specialized or mission-critical floor, we are your answer," he stated.
+When you have urgent needs for a highly specialized or mission-critical floor, we are your answer," he stated.

 "We use only industry-leading, premium-grade products to create your finished industrial flooring solution," Greenblatt said.
-"Your flooring solution is a critical part of your facility, and it must be durable, easy to clean, and have the properties you require to make your facility safe and productive.
+"Your flooring solution is a critical part of your facility, and it must be able to withstand impact, abrasion, thermal shock and harsh chemicals, as well provide hygienic and safety properties, among others.
 Our single-source warranty covers both materials and labor to provide you with peace of mind," he stated.

 - Urethane Cement Flooring